mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Notes:

-- Fx.Scroll transition will stop on mousewheel movement if the optional wheelStops is not set to false.
-This is so that the user has control over their web experience.
+- Fx.Scroll transition will stop on mousewheel movement if the wheelStops option is not set to false.
+This is to allow the user control over their web experience.
-- Fx.Scroll is useless for Elements that do not have scrollbars.
+- Fx.Scroll is useless for Elements without scrollbars.

 Fx.Scroll Method: set {#Fx-Scroll:set}